willyrgf/mfm/README.md

 # MFM

+**WARNING: this v0.1.x is not being in development anymore due to an [in-progress full refactor for a v0.2](https://github.com/willyrgf/mfm/pull/59)**

+---

 MFM (Multiverse Finance Machine) is a CLI to managing portfolio of cryptoassets directly in Blockchain using DEXs.

 > **WARNING**: This project is in an alpha stage.
 It has not been audited and may contain bugs and security flaws.
 This implementation is NOT ready for production use.